OPSORO/OS/docs/development/commenting.rst

 .. code-block:: python

     """
-   Explanation about the function
+    Explanation about the function.

     :param bool A:   bool input parameter
     :param int B:    int input parameter

     :return:         what is the function returning?
     :rtype:          return type
     """